SampsonML/SampsonML.github.io/_posts/2025-09-29-lode-scheduler.md

 <img src="/assets/img/lode_schematic.png" alt="schematic" style="max-width:100%; height:auto;"/>

-This is like giving our robot optimizer (henceforth roboptimizer) a map of the predicted terrain ahead which has been compiled by decades of previous mechanical explorers journeys (aka training runs).
-We therefore can make decisions based on maximizing a future reward, i.e taking a large step now may not improve current training accuracy, however it may also be best/only the way to get to the best long term performance.
+This is like giving our robot optimizer (henceforth roboptimizer) a map of the predicted terrain ahead which has been compiled by previous mechanical explorers journeys (aka training runs).
+We therefore can make decisions based on maximizing a future reward, i.e taking a large step now may not improve current training accuracy, however it may also be the best/only way to get to the best long term performance.
 Our learning rate schedule, and hence underlying optimization algorithm is no longer greedy.

 ---

 ## Move fast yet surprisingly don't break things
 <img src="/assets/img/fast_robot.png" alt="running robot" style="max-width:100%; height:auto;"/>

-Across **Fashion-MNIST, CIFAR-100, ImageNet**, and even a **Transformer language model**, the LODE scheduler beat every baseline: cosine, OneCycle, exponential decay, hypergradient descent, [schedule-free](https://arxiv.org/abs/2405.15682), and reinforcement learning controllers.
+Across **Fashion-MNIST, CIFAR-100, ImageNet**, and even a **Transformer language model**, the LODE scheduler performs better than the baselines: cosine, OneCycle, exponential decay, hypergradient descent, [schedule-free](https://arxiv.org/abs/2405.15682), and reinforcement learning controllers.
 Quite surprisingly we see that the best performing learning rate schedules determined by our LODE scheduler often suggests significantly higher learning rates at early times than what we see in the best parametric schedules.

 <img src="/assets/img/lr_paths.png" alt="lr paths" style="max-width:100%; height:auto;"/>